LX4777/LX4777/README.md

 Hi there and welcome to my Github page.
 My name is Vasiliy.
-I'm a fullstack frontend developer.
+I'm a fullstack frontend developer and I'm a very big fan of Laravel and React.
 My core tech stack includes:
 - Languages: Typescript, PHP, a little Python
 - Frameworks/Libraries: ReactJs, Laravel, NextJs
 - Style: SASS, Bootstrap